stanobox/squeezeLine/documentation/milestones.md

 #### UI framework:

-This choice will drive the whole dev env setup, mainly.\
+This choice will drive the whole dev env setup, mainly.

-I need to implement the timeline with tracks and clips
+Need to implement the timeline with tracks and clips...\
 which toolkit is ok for this ?

 **Juce** ( well documented ) // this would be cool, since it provides "nearly" everything, and it's though for audio application from scratch.\